Vanilla software

 Vanilla software refers to applications and systems used in their unmodified, original state, as distributed by their vendors.
 This term is often applied in fields such as enterprise resource planning (ERP), e-government systems, and software development, where simplicity and adherence to vendor standards are more important than expanded functionality.
 By opting for vanilla software, organizations benefit from lower costs and straightforward maintenance, though the trade-off may include reduced flexibility and customization options.

-The term "vanilla" has become ubiquitous in computing and technology to describe configurations or implementations that lack customization.
 In these contexts, it emphasizes simplicity, standardization, and ease of maintenance.

 Origin

 The term vanilla is derived from the plain, unadorned flavor of vanilla ice cream, a connotation that dates back to its popularity as a universal base in desserts.
 Within computing, the term emerged as early as the 1980s, popularized in systems and user interfaces to describe default or base states.
 For example, IBM's BookMaster system referred to its simplest configuration as "vanilla" and its more complex counterpart as "mocha" to signify additional features.

 Eric S. Raymond's Jargon File, an influential glossary of hacker slang, defines "vanilla" in this context by associating it with "ordinary" or "standard" states, as distinct from the default setting.
 The use of the term expanded in the 1990s, encompassing Unix systems, where a "vanilla kernel" signified an unmodified kernel directly from the original source.
 Video-game culture also embraced the terminology, describing unmodified games without add-ons or user-created mods as "vanilla versions".